By Carla Oates

-- Aim to eat at least 20 grams of resistant starch every day such as legumes which feed your beneficial bacteria in your colon and prompt them to make immunity-boosting short chain fatty acids and do other good things for your health too.
+- Aim to eat at least 20 grams of resistant starch every day such as legumes which feed the beneficial bacteria in your colon and prompt them to make immunity-boosting short chain fatty acids and do other good things for your health too.

 - The Beauty Chef’s Antioxidant Inner Beauty Boost is a bio-fermented, enzyme-packed probiotic concentrate designed to give you daily nutritional support and protection from free-radical damage.
 It contains certified organic papaya leaf, fruit and seed, pomegranate, green tea and vitamin E for a perfectly balanced dose of gut-boosting prebiotics and probiotics and nutrient-rich antioxidants.
-And it has been tested by Australia’s Southern Cross University and shown to have greater immune boosting properties than Olive leaf extract.
+And it has been tested by Australia’s Southern Cross University and shown to have greater immune boosting properties than olive leaf extract.

 The UVB rays responsible for helping our bodies make immune-boosting vitamin D are low and sometimes non-existent in certain areas in winter.
 Which is why it's important that we get vitamin D from food or a supplement.
 Our BODY Inner Beauty Powder contains 50% of the RDI of Vitamin D per dose.
 You can also get small amounts of vitamin D from fatty fish and cod liver oil.
-And if you do find you need to get a blood test for other reasons – it’s worth asking to have your vitamin D levels tested to see if you are deficient.
+And if you do find you need to get a blood test for other reasons—it’s worth asking to have your vitamin D levels tested to see if you are deficient.

 Your lymph is an important part of your immune system because it carries white blood cells around your body via your blood.
 And your body needs water to make lymph fluid.
 Plus, water keeps your digestive system functioning properly along with helping to flush toxins from your body.
 And if you do catch a cold or the flu, being dehydrated can make your symptoms feel even worse.
-So keep sipping
+So keep sipping.

-When we are stressed our bodies ability to fight off invaders such as viruses and pathogens is reduced.
+When we are stressed our body's ability to fight off invaders such as viruses and pathogens is reduced.
 The immune-dampening effects of the stress hormone cortisol have been well-documented.
 Resting, taking regular time out and even daily meditation all reduce stress levels in the body.

 While the link between exercise and immunity is not clear, there are a few theories, which suggest why getting active may help us fight off viruses and infections.
 Moderate physical activity may help flush bacteria out of the lungs and reduce your chances of getting a cold or flu.
 Another theory is exercise helps antibodies and white blood cells to circulate more rapidly so they may detect illnesses earlier.
 There has been some suggestion that the brief rise in body temperature during and immediately after exercise may work like a fever to help our body fight infection better.
-And The added bonus is exercise makes us feel good because it slows down the release of stress hormones (which weaken immunity).
-Plus, exercise triggers the release of endorphins which help you relax and enjoy a deeper sleep
+And the added bonus is exercise makes us feel good because it slows down the release of stress hormones (which weaken immunity).
+Plus, exercise triggers the release of endorphins which help you relax and enjoy a deeper sleep.

 Sleep deprivation can also elevate our cortisol levels.
 Studies have also shown that lack of sleep can turn on genes linked to inflammation which in turn taxes the immune system.
 A lack of sleep also suppresses the functioning of the immune system.
-Getting at least seven to eight hours of good sleep per night is even more important than ever in winter
+Getting at least seven to eight hours of good sleep per night is even more important than ever in winter.

 Cold and flu viruses are mostly spread as tiny droplets of mucus that become airborne when people cough or sneeze.
 So you can breathe them in or pick them up when you touch a surface such as desks and door knobs.
 Viruses like the flu can survive for two hours or more on surfaces.
 So it’s important to wash your hands thoroughly with soap before touching your face or preparing and eating food.
 Tea tree infused soaps are a good choice as they are antibacterial.
 Teach your kids to cover their mouth and nose when they cough or sneeze and to cough into the inside of their elbow or a tissue.
 Also, don’t forget to discard tissues after just one use.